gautada/coredns-container/README.md

 # Container - CoreDNS

-This is container instantiates CoreDNS providing a DNS service with multiple aspects enabled through plugins:
+This is container instantiates CoreDNS providing a DNS service with multiple aspects enabled through plugins.

--**[kubernetes](https://coredns.io/plugins/kubernetes/)** - cluster dynamic name resolution
--**[file](https://coredns.io/plugins/file/)** - system name resolution using a zone file insidedescribing a private LAN -**[hosts](https://coredns.io/plugins/hosts/)** - DNS based name resolution of a blacklist of domains..
--**[forward](https://coredns.io/plugins/forward/)** - local dns access for internet name resolution

 This container builds CoreDNS from source and provides the basic configuration stubs that are useful in the cluster and as a complete home DNS service.

+## Plugins

+- **[kubernetes](https://coredns.io/plugins/kubernetes/)** - cluster dynamic name resolution
+- **[file](https://coredns.io/plugins/file/)** - system name resolution using a zone file insidedescribing a private LAN
+- **[hosts](https://coredns.io/plugins/hosts/)** - DNS based name resolution of a blacklist of domains..
+- **[forward](https://coredns.io/plugins/forward/)** - local dns access for internet name resolution

 ## Upstream